Difference Between Content Management vs Knowledge Management

 What is Content Management?

 - Creation of content using different sources, different writers, methods and technologies.

 - Publishing the content is making the content available to be viewed online for audiences.

 - Managing the oversight of the content, that is, managing the content updates and version controls.

 - Removal and deletion of content.

 Managing content is not enough to access the correct version of a document and to record the same document is important.
-The management of content is important in order to achieve business goals.
-An organizations content management is a very systematic assortment and organization of information that is going to be used to attain and acquire business goals.
 In more simple language content management is neither a single technology nor is it a methodology and neither is it a particular process it, in fact, is an amazing combination of the tools, methods and strategies in order to use the delivered information that has been captured, managed, stored and preserved in supporting the very important organizational process through the entire lifecycle of the content.

 And these documents are not easy to manage hence the entire process had to be arranged as a content management system.
 Information is a lot to handle because it has increased over time due to different streams of sources these sources are the web, the thumb drive, cloud, smartphones and other sources.
 The huge inflow has of data and documents have made structuring and managing it a necessity because only structured and managed information can be defined appropriately.

 What is Knowledge Management?

 Duhon in 1998 defined knowledge management as an approach in a discipline that has an integrated approach to recognizes, incarcerate, calculate, repossess and of course share of information assets.
 These assets are information assets that are stuffed with knowledge for the audiences this includes different databases, important and relevant documents, policies and procedures of the company and the organizations, the older expertise that have not been captured along with the individual worker’s experience.